 High-pressure in-person sales techniques

 Sales tactics on your event description with lots of scarcity and "CRO best practices"

-You won't know if you are getting a clear indicator there is high demand, or if you are just a good salesperson.
+...you won't know if you are getting a clear indicator that there is high demand, or just proof that you are a good salesperson.